edgurgel/mimic/README.md

 [[3, 3]] = calls(&Calculator.mult/2)
 ```

+When `calls` is called they are popped out of the list of calls.
+Next time `calls` is used it will only
+return new calls since the last time that `calls` was used.

 ## Private and Global mode

 The default mode is private which means that only the process